Cross country skiing and snowshoeing trails can be found at four of Anoka County’s Regional Parks. They may be few, but they’re top notch!

 You’ll see from the Rum Central winter trails map that the ski trails here are “more difficult.”
 Expect some hills with twists and turns.

-No rental equipment or ski passes are available here, so you’ll need to buy your pass at another location.
+No rental equipment or ski passes are available here, so you’ll need to buy your pass at another location and have your own gear.